Portuguese Grand Prix: Cancellation of planned 1997 and 1998 races

-In 1997 the governing body called Portugal's bluff; promised renovation work was not done and so the race was cancelled.
+In 1997 the governing body called Estoril's rework proposal a bluff; promised renovation work was not done and so the race was cancelled.
 Estoril was planned to be the final race of the 1997 season, but it was replaced with the European Grand Prix, which was held at Jerez in Spain.
-Portugal's Economy Minister Augusto Mateus immediately announced that the government was going to provide the $6 million necessary for the work and that the race was not going to be cancelled but he was wrong.
-In an effort to speed up the work the Portuguese government bought a controlling interest in the company that owned the track.
+Portugal's Economy Minister Augusto Mateus immediately announced that the government was going to provide the $6 million necessary for the work, so the race was not going to be cancelled, but it never happened.
+In an effort to speed up the work, the Portuguese government bought a controlling interest in the company that owned the track.
 The Portuguese GP was listed on the calendar but was cancelled when the upgrading work could not be completed in time.

-Absence
+Portimão (2020–2021, 2027–2028)

-On 4 April 2009, Max Mosley stated that based on the quality of the Algarve International Circuit, the Portuguese Grand Prix could be integrated into the Formula One championship, as long as a commercial agreement with the Formula One Management is achieved.
+On 4 April 2009, Max Mosley stated that based on the quality of the Algarve International Circuit in Portimão, the Portuguese Grand Prix could be integrated into the Formula One championship, as long as a commercial agreement with the Formula One Management is achieved.

-Portimão (2020–2021)

-The race returned for the 2020 season, this time at the Algarve International Circuit in Portimão, to help the sport fill its calendar in light of other races being cancelled due to the COVID-19 pandemic.
+The race returned for the 2020 season in Portimão, to help the sport fill its calendar in light of other races being cancelled due to the COVID-19 pandemic.
 The race was held on 25 October 2020 and was the first Grand Prix for this venue.
 The race saw Lewis Hamilton score his 92nd Grand Prix win breaking Michael Schumacher's previous record for most Formula One Grand Prix wins.
 The circuit hosted an additional race in 2021.
+Formula One is due to return to Portimão in 2027 and 2028.